multiversx/mx-docs/docs/wallet/wallet-extension.md

 ## Connecting the Maiar DeFi Wallet to Maiar Exchange App

 You can now connect Maiar Exchange to the Maiar DeFi wallet in real-time.
-With this connection, you will be able to log in to the Maiar exchange using the Maiar DeFi wallet extension in a few steps.
+With this connection, you will be able to log in to the Maiar Exchange using the Maiar DeFi wallet extension in a few steps.

 **Follow these steps to proceed**: